berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 This will finally make full use of that mistaken judgment-call I made early on, and re-use pre-allocation to ultimate effect.

 But there's a gotcha.
 Since a `light userdata` object has no storage, Lua doesn't know what type of data it is, and therefore what metatable (i.e. object methods) to associate with it.
 So there's a single global metatable for all `light userdata` objects.
-No matter: we can still hook the global metatable, and then double-check ourselves that it points to a cache-array, before running cache-array class methods on it.
+No matter: we can still hook the global metatable, and then double-check that it points to a cache-array, before running cache-array class methods on it.
 Should work fine.

-Node creation time in lua-yottadb v2.1 is already 47x as fast as v1.2, but I'm anticipating this improvement will increase that to 200x, making dot notation virtually free.
+Node creation time in lua-yottadb v2.1 is already 47× as fast as v1.2, but I'm anticipating this improvement will increase that to 200x, making dot notation virtually free.
 This will also keep all allocated memory together in one place: also better for CPU caching.

 This hack would actually work … except for one problem: it can't collect garbage.
 Tragically, Lua ignores the `__gc` method on `light userdata`.
 This means we'll never be able to remove the `light userdata's` reference to its root node.
 Which creates a memory leak.
 Here's an example to explain: